C4AI/arandu_user_guide/README.md

 There is a catalog of these images on https://docs.nvidia.com/deeplearning/frameworks/support-matrix/index.html.
 Note that the number at the end of the name indicates the version, which in this case is given by the year and month of its creation.

 Note that this example container will have no access to the host's GPUs.
 For this, we must use the ``gpus`` flag.
 For instance, if we use ``--gpus 2``, the container will have access to two GPUs.
 However, these GPUs may not be those designated by Slurm to our job, which may cause conflicts with jobs by other users.
 To correctly assign GPUs to a container, the command should be ``--gpus \"device=$CUDA_VISIBLE_DEVICES\"``.

+Docker's default setting is to run as root in the host machine, this causes all files created by it to be owned by root, therefore read-only for other users.
+This can be fixed by specifying the correct user and group IDs when starting up a container with the flag: ```--user "$(id -u):$(id -g)"```

 Therefore, in the above example, the command becomes

 ```
-docker run -it --rm --gpus \"device=$CUDA_VISIBLE_DEVICES\" nvcr.io/nvidia/pytorch:22.11-py3
+docker run --user "$(id -u):$(id -g)" -it --rm --gpus \"device=$CUDA_VISIBLE_DEVICES\" nvcr.io/nvidia/pytorch:22.11-py3
 ```

 ### Creating an image